alexpaul/UIKit/Contacts-App-Challenge.md

 * UITableViewCell
 * UITableViewDelegate
 * Segueing in iOS
-* Custom Delegation, Unwind Segue
+* Custom Protocol / Delegation, Unwind Segue
 * UIImagePickerController, UIImagePickerControllerDelegate

 #### Build a Contacts app that does the following: